What is NFT artwork and how does it work?

 We do know that a few South African artists, such Faith47 (known as an urban artist) and Norman O’Flynn, have been selling NFTs.
 But what they are selling are really just digital versions of art they would otherise sell in the real world.

-Worldart gallery in Cape Town, which represents O’Flynn, will be selling some NFTs on its website shortly, with the opening of a solo exhibition by Juan Stockenstroom.
-Six paintings by this artist will be paired with NFT versions, according to Charl Bezuidenhout, the gallery director.
+Worldart gallery in Cape Town, which represents O’Flynn, experimented with selling NFTs on its website, with the opening of a solo exhibition by Juan Stockenstroom.
+Six paintings by this artist were paired with NFT versions, according to Charl Bezuidenhout, the gallery director.

 The gallery is trying to convert collectors who prize paintings to embrace NFTs, says Bezuidenhout.
 Given that there is little crossover between those who buy art and those who covet NFTs, he seems to have his work cut out for him.
-But following the high-profile NFT sales like those by Christies, he’s not the only gallerist up for the challenge.
+But he’s not the only gallerist up for the challenge.

 “If it is going to be part of the art market and is collectable, we need to do homework to make sure that if we sell them, it is done properly,” says Susie Goodman, executive director at Strauss & Co, the South African auction house.